This page relates to the 2024-27 National Land Transport Programme.

 or

-• the approved organisation's normal FAR plus 20% to a maximum of 95% – this is for the part of the cumulative claims of total costs of emergency works that exceeds 10% of the approved organisation's total cost of its approved maintenance programme for the year.
-For example:
+• the approved organisation's normal FAR plus 20% to a maximum of 95% – this is for the part of the cumulative claims of total costs of emergency works that exceeds 10% of the approved organisation's total cost of its local road pothole prevention and local road operations programme for the year.

-• an approved organisation's maintenance programme for a year may have been approved at a total cost of $5 million
+• an approved organisation's local road pothole prevention programme for a year was approved at a total cost of $2 million and its local road operations programme for a year was approved at a total cost of $3 million

 • its normal FAR for that year may be 52%